codrex/More-recipes/README.md

  More-Recipes​​ ​provides​ ​a​ ​platform​ ​for​ ​users​ ​to​ ​share​ ​awesome​ ​and​ ​exciting​ ​​ ​recipe​ ​ideas​ ​they  have​ ​invented​ ​or​ ​learnt.​ ​​ ​Suppose​ ​a​ ​user​ ​comes ​up​ ​with​ ​a​ ​recipe,​ ​​ ​he/she​ ​can​ ​post​ ​it​ ​on  More-Recipes​​ ​and​ ​​ ​get​ ​feedback​ ​in​ ​form​ ​of​ ​reviews​ ​and​ ​votes​ ​from​ ​other​ ​users​ ​who​ ​explored​ the ​recipe.​

 ### API Documentation
-The documentation of the API available in this project is documented on [this link](http://docs.morerecipes.apiary.io)
+The documentation of the API routes available for this project is documented on [this link](http://docs.morerecipes.apiary.io)

 ### Prerequisites
-Before you can run this project locally on your machine here are the things you need to install:
+Before you can run this project locally on your machine here are the applications you need to install on your machine:

 1. [ Nodejs 6](https://nodejs.org/en/)
 1. [Postgres DB](https://www.postgresql.org/download/)